 Output Setting Description/Values Transmit SAP Check this checkbox to enable SAP announcements.
-Name Note Name is a required field for SAP entry.
+Name If SAP is enabled, enter a unique name for the Session.
+Note Name is a required field for SAP entry.
 Descripti on (Optional) Enter an expanded description of the Session.
 Keywords (Optional) Enter one or more keywords to associate with the Session.
 Keywords can serve as filters.
 Author (Optional) Enter the name of the program's author.
 Address Type in a valid multicast address for the SAP announcement.
 Note Leave this blank to use the standard SAP address.
 Port Type in a valid port number for the SAP announcement.
-Range = 1025-65535 1 Note Leave this blank to use the standard SAP port.
+Range = 1025-65535 ♠ Note Leave this blank to use the standard SAP port.